Who’s heard the expression, “You are only as strong as your weakest link?”

 Pros

-- Comes as a pack of 2.
+- Comes in a pack of 2

-- Excellent general-purpose blade.
+- Excellent general-purpose blades

-- 60-tooth fine finish option.
+- 60-tooth fine finish blade

 Cons